Tri.be: Pre-debut

+2020–2022: Preparation, debut and Veni Vidi Vici

 On December 29, 2020, it was revealed that producer Shinsadong Tiger and Universal Music Group had intentions to debut a new girl group in early 2021.
 On January 4, 2021, the group's official social media accounts released an official logo motion video, revealing the group's logo and their name to be Tri.be.
 The group released teaser and promotional videos in early February, later confirming that they will be debuting later that month.
 Prior to their debut, they were featured in their first online reality show, Let's Try !
 Be, on YouTube through Studio Lululala.

 They debuted with their first single album Tri.be Da Loca on February 17, 2021, with the lead single "Doom Doom Ta" and its B-side track "Loca".
 Both songs in the album were produced by Shinsadong Tiger and member Elly of EXID.
 On the same day as their debut, Tri.be was announced to be signed under Universal Music's subsidiary label Republic Records for promotions outside of Korea.

-On May 18, 2021, they released their second single album titled Conmigo with the lead single "Rub-A-Dum" and its B-side track "Loro".
+On May 18, they released their second single album titled Conmigo with the lead single "Rub-A-Dum" and its B-side track "Loro".

-On October 12, 2021, Tri.be released their first extended play Veni Vidi Vici with the lead single "Would You Run".

-On November 25, 2021, Tri.be released a special winter single titled "Santa For You".

-On December 2, 2021, it was announced Tri.be would be participating in the theme song for Cartoon Network's series We Baby Bears.
-The song, titled "The Bha Bha Song", was released on December 17, 2021, alongside the music video.
+On October 12, 2021, Tri.be released their first extended play Veni Vidi Vici with the lead single "Would You Run" alongside 4 new tracks and 2 previously released singles "Doom Doom Ta" and "Rub-A-Dum".
+On November 25, Tri.be released a special winter single titled "Santa For You".
+On December 2, it was announced Tri.be would be participating in the theme song for Cartoon Network's series We Baby Bears.
+The song, titled "The Bha Bha Song", was released on December 17, alongside the music video.

+2022–present: Leviosa, Jinha's departure, Diamond and management bankruptcy

 On August 9, 2022, Tri.be released their third single album Leviosa with the lead single "Kiss".
 On February 14, 2023, Tri.be released their second extended play W.A.Y with the lead single "We Are Young".
+On July 21, member Jinha left Tri.be due to health problems.
+On November 28, Tri.be released their single winter special single titled The Little Drummer Girls.

+On February 20, 2024, Tri.be released their fourth single album Diamond with the lead single of the same name.
+A performance video for its B-side track "Run" was released two days later.
+On February 23, Tri.be's producer Shinsadong Tiger was found dead in his recording studio.
+TR Entertainment subsequently filed for bankruptcy in March 2025.